vsevkayf/OmarKhayyam/pages/Sponsored Research.md

 The standard of medicine practiced in Soroka is of highest Western standard, thus enabling SCRC to support complex scientific protocols.
 SCRC serves as a coordinating link between CROs, individual sponsors and clinical investigators.

-Some of the sponsored researches that take place at Soroka University Medical Center are:

-PROSE, MARINER, Pediatric Severe Psoriasis, INFLUENZA A, COLOGUARD, PACE, RSV, ACTELION, Persuit Peds PK, LOTUS, RESPIRE, NON TB MAC, and more.